THE GREEK ISLANDS

 Everyone wants to visit the Greek Islands at some point in their lives, right?
-I mean, how could you resist the urge to want to watch one of Santorini’s famous sunsets and visit the beautiful beaches of the somewhat undiscovered island of Milos?
+I mean, how could you resist the urge to want to watch one of Santorini’s famous sunsets and visit the beautiful beaches of the lesser known island of Milos?

 Many people are under the impression that it is extremely difficult to visit the Greek islands on a budget.
 This may be true for those who lack the skills when it comes to planning a trip, but in reality those who arrive prepared will find that that are a variety of ways to visit the Greek Islands without breaking the bank.

 GETTING TO GREECE